mesbaulislamrony/mesbaulislamrony/README.md

     </a>
 </p>

-<p>Over 8 years of experience in efficient database design and web application development are my strongest strengths.
-Developed web applications keeping in mind the OOP concept and MVC pattern.
-Extensive knowledge and hands-on experience in software architecture, microservices application development and RESTful APIs.</p>
+<p>Over 8 years of experience in efficient database design and product development.
+CRM, eduTech, based applications targeting multi-platform and cross-platform ecosystem in monolicth and microservices architechtures.</p>
-<p>Good communication, analytical and interpersonal skills are key to success for me</p>
+<p>Sound knowledge for understand business logic and interpersonal skills are key to success for me.</p>

 - 🔭 I’m currently working on <a href="https://laravel.com/">Laravel Framework</a>.
 - 🌱 I’m currently learning more about React Js, Graphql, MongoDB.